ethereum/solidity-blog/_posts/2020-09-21-solidity-underhanded-contest.md

 Judges will be presented with anonymised submissions.
 This year's submissions will be assessed by:

-+ Alex Beregszaszi, Solidity Co-Lead at Ethereum Foundation
++ Alex Beregszaszi, Solidity Co-Lead at Ethereum Foundation.
-+ Austin Williams, Security Researcher at OpenZeppelin
++ Austin Williams, Security Researcher at OpenZeppelin.
-+ Christian Reitwiessner, Solidity Co-Lead at Ethereum Foundation
++ Christian Reitwiessner, Solidity Co-Lead at Ethereum Foundation.
-+ Gonçalo Sá, Security Engineer at ConsenSys Diligence
++ Gonçalo Sá, Security Engineer at ConsenSys Diligence.
-+ Stefan Beyer, Lead Auditor at Solidified
++ Stefan Beyer, Lead Auditor at Solidified.

 Winners will be able to choose a prize of their choice from the prize pool.

 The prize pool contains:

-+ 1x Ticket to Devcon6
++ 1x Ticket to Devcon6.
-+ 1x 1-year MythX Pro Plan
++ 1x 1-year MythX Pro Plan.
-+ 1x 1-year MythX Dev Plan
++ 1x 1-year MythX Dev Plan.
-+ 1x Automatic acceptance into Solidified auditor pool & a paid audit with Solidified
++ 1x Automatic acceptance into Solidified auditor pool & a paid audit with Solidified.
-+ 1x 1-year subscription to OpenZeppelin's forthcoming security product
++ 1x 1-year subscription to OpenZeppelin's forthcoming security product.

 Furthermore, the winners and all qualified submissions will receive a custom NFT.